Skip to content

 AtomWhat it does

-startMerge(branch, { allowConflict?, noFastForward?, message?, date? })Merge — conflicts leave the repo mid-merge by default.
+startMerge(branch, { allowConflict?, noFastForward?, squash?, message?, date? })Merge — conflicts leave the repo mid-merge by default.

 abortMerge()git merge --abort.